alexmontesdeoca-raytheon/xaitk.bbn.equas/README.md

   7. Click **sign in** on the home page and login with **user/user** or **admin/admin**
   8. At this point your should see the EQUAS interface and can begin interacting with the VQA system.
   ![alt text](./EQUAS.png "EQUAS UI")
+  9. The EQUAS Interface exposes several modalities, to run the one shot detector modality navigate to http://localhost:8187/#/oneshotdemo?modality=component
-  9. To stop the Docker containers run the following.
+  10. To stop the Docker containers run the following.
   ````
   sh stop_EQUAS_Docker.sh
   sh stop_MODELS_Docker.sh